thepeterstone/docs/pages/doc/proxies_configuring.md

 <tr>
 <td>graphitePorts</td>
 <td>TCP ports to listen on for Graphite data.
 Define which of the segments in your Graphite metrics map to a hostname in the graphiteFormat property.
 Default: 2003.</td>
-<td>Comma-separated list of available port numbers.
+<td>Comma-separated list of port numbers.
 Can be a single port.<br/>
 Ex: 2003<br/>
 Ex: 2003, 2004 </td>
 <td>&nbsp;</td>